LamAnnieV/Final4Deployment/README.md

 _________________________________________________________________
 ## <ins>Description</ins>

+As our deployment journey progressed, we utilized docker compose, EKS, and ECS.
 _____________________________________________________________

-&emsp;&emsp;&emsp;&emsp;		As our deployment journey progressed, we utilized docker compose, EKS, and ECS.

-Budget
+## <ins>Budget</ins>

 _________________________________________________________

 ## <ins>ASP.Net Core Application:</ins>

 _____________________________________________________

 -passionate about optimizing user experience and client satisfaction.
 The fairly new Microsoft application framework adds flexibility and lower latency